 … an ambitious work … Whilst we commend the artist for her desire to realise something in the higher walks of art, we cannot but regret that she should have attempted so difficult a subject as Cupid and Psyche …

 Annie’s 1890 work was received in similar vein, but thankfully appreciated by Charles Edward Lees and bought as a gift for Oldham Gallery.
-So maybe this Amor and Psyche and the studio sale item were one in the same, or the prototype for the Oldham work, but as is usual the lack of detailed description in the newspaper article means this can’t be said with any certainty.
+So maybe this Amor and Psyche and the studio sale item were one in the same, or it was a lost prototype for the Oldham work, or something different altogether.
+The lack of a detailed description in the newspaper article means nothing can be said with any certainty.

 RIP Her Majesty